Four generations of architecture: a foundation built on knowledge and experience

 We were the first German architectural office to venture abroad.
 We designed a new head office for the Standard Bank Centre in South Africa in 1968.
 The first high-rise building in the city at the time was innovative in many respects.
 The building, designed as a suspended construction, no longer focused on the smooth façade surface that had been customary until then, but rather attained an almost sculptural note with its arms projecting far out of the structured façade.

 We developed one of our most striking administrative buildings for Rank Xerox in Düsseldorf, the surrounding emergency escape balconies of which, with their exposed concrete balustrades and steel window ribbons make clear reference to the visual symbols of brutalism popular at the time.
-Three hexagons, grouped around a towering building core, are staggered at varying heights, resulting in a continuous large office space inside.

 Function vs. functionalism